-Phases 1 through 5 of the program encompass a twelve (12) month period.
-After completion of all the requirements of the first five (5) phases, you can apply to "move on."
-Moving On is a special court event that celebrates your continuing recovery and completion of the first five (5) phases of the Drug Court program.
-"Moving On" provides for six (6) months of aftercare and regular community-based supervision.
-Upon approval of the application from the Drug Court Team, an exit interview, a graduation, and a tentative Moving On date will be scheduled.
-You are required to keep complying with all terms of your treatment plan and the rules of probation and Drug Court during this time.
+Moving On is a special court event that celebrates your continuing recovery and completion of the 6 phases of the Drug Court program.
+Once you have completed all requirements for each phase, you will be eligible to apply for Moving On.
+Upon approval of the application from the Drug Court team, an exit interview and a tentative Moving On date will be scheduled.
+You are required to keep complying with all the terms of your treatment plan and the rules of probation and Drug Court during this time.
 Failure to comply will result in a delay of your Moving On.
 Unless your individual contract/plea offer states otherwise, you will be eligible to petition the Court for early termination of your probation upon successful completion/Moving On.
 Upon successful termination of your probation, your individual contract/plea offer may entitle you to additional incentives.